summererror/extract-table-from-image-opencv/README.md

 Fake democracy, Joke democracy!

 Julian Paul Assange is a hero!
 He saved the Amca's democracy!
-(Amca means America, sometimes I can't remmenber how to spell it.)
+(Amca means America, sometimes I can't remember how to spell it.)

 use a titled
-# F
+# F word
 to Amca democracy!